-SCI. .7.3 Students will analyze and interpret data to explain that matter and energy are cycled through all parts of the biosphere and geosphere Science and engineering practices (SEPs) • Analyze and interpret data Crosscutting concepts (CCCs) • Systems and System models (thru stability and change interactions) • Patterns Standard Reference SCI.7.3.1 Analyze and interpret data to provide evidence for the effects of resource availability on organisms and populations of organisms in an ecosystem MS-LS2-1

-SCI.7.3.2 Construct an explanation that predicts patterns of interactions among organisms across multiple ecosystems MS-LS2-2 SCI.7.3.3 Develop a model to describe the cycling of matter and flow of energy among living and nonliving parts of an ecosystem MS-LS2-3 SCI.7.3.4 Analyze and interpret data on the properties of substances before and after the substances interact to determine if a chemical reaction has occurred MS-PS1-2 SCI.7.3.5 Gather and make sense of information to describe that synthetic materials come from natural resources and impact society MS-PS1-3 SCI.7.3.6 Develop and use a model to describe how the total number of atoms does not change in a chemical reaction and thus mass is conserved MS-PS1-5 SCI.7.3.7 Analyze and interpret data on the distribution of fossils and rocks, continental shapes, and seafloor structures to provide evidence of the past plate motions.
-MS-ESS2-3 SCI.7.3.8 Construct a scientific explanation based on evidence for how the uneven distributions of Earth's mineral, energy, and groundwater resources are the result of past and current geoscience processes MS-ESS3-1 Voca abulary geologic time scale, fossils, plate tectonics, continental Wegener, synthetic materials, geoscience, natural hazar earthquakes, transform plate boundaries, subduction zo boundaries ds, volcanoes, Unit Progression As the year progresses, students begin exploring cycles of matter and flows of energy at larger scales, such as in different kinds of natural environments and their ecosystems.
-Ecosystems by their very nature embody the integration of Earth science and life science.
-This integration is especially evident in the flows of matter and energy that connect organisms with each other and with their physical environments.
-Students also investigate the geoscience processes that change Earth's surfaces at varying time and
+SCI.7.3 Students will analyze and interpret data to explain that matter and energy are cycled through all parts of the biosphere and geosphere Science and engineering practices (SEPs) • Analyze and interpret data Crosscutting concepts (CCCs) • Systems and System models (thru stability and change interactions) • Patterns Standard Reference SCI.7.3.1 Analyze and interpret data to provide evidence for the effects of resource availability on organisms and populations of organisms in an ecosystem MS-LS2-1 SCI.7.3.2 Construct an explanation that predicts patterns of interactions among organisms across multiple ecosystems MS-LS2-2 SCI.7.3.3 Develop a model to describe the cycling of matter and flow of energy among living and nonliving parts of an ecosystem MS-LS2-3 SCI.7.3.4 Analyze and interpret data on the properties of substances before and after the substances interact to determine if a chemical reaction has occurred MS-PS1-2 SCI.7.3.5 Gather and make sense of information to describe that synthetic materials come from natural resources and impact society MS-PS1-3 SCI.7.3.6 Develop and use a model to describe how the total number of atoms does not change in a chemical reaction and thus mass is conserved MS-PS1-5 SCI.7.3.7 Analyze and interpret data on the distribution of fossils MS-ESS2-3 and rocks, continental shapes, and seafloor structures to provide evidence of the past plate motions.
+SCI.7.3.8 Construct a scientific explanation based on evidence for how the uneven distributions of Earth's mineral, energy, and groundwater resources are the result of past and current geoscience processes MS-ESS3-1 geologic time scale, fossils, plate tectonics, continental drift, Wegener, synthetic materials, geoscience, natural hazards, v - · Voc abulary earthquakes, transform plate boundaries, subduction zone, boundaries Unit : Progression As the year progresses, students begin exploring cycles of menergy at larger scales, such as in different kinds of natural ecosystems.
+Ecosystems by their very nature embody the inscience and life science.
+This integration is especially evident and energy that connect organisms with each other and with environments.
+Students also investigate the geoscience proceeds as used to environments and spatial scales, and that a distribution of Earth's mineral, energy, and groundwater resenvironments play large roles in determining features of the the local ecosystems.
+Students explore biotic and abiotic integrations and the resulting macroscopic cycles of matter, changes in organism populations.
+These general patterns apthat may otherwise appear to be very different from each or environments and their tegration of Earth t in the flows of matter h their physical cesses that change results in the uneven sources.
+These physical e organisms that live in eractions within these flows of energy, and uply across ecosystems